DSCKabarak/Github-Training/README.md

 It is beneficial that you take advantage of the resources presented to you, but I would also recommend that if you find instances where things can be improved, then please create an issue [here](https://github.com/DSCKabarak/Github-Training/issues).
 If you are not familiar with issues in GitHub, no worries, you will learn about them soon.

+NB: All issues should be submitted to the stable barnch before they are merged into the main branch.
 ## To Get Started

 1. Register for an account on [github.com](https://github.com/).